 Beyond a few unsigned letters of support addressed to the administration, none of Dr. Nataros’ peers have officially come forward in his defense.
 However, a number of graduates of the McGill Faculty of Medicine, as well as of the nursing program, agreed to speak to The Dominion if they were quoted anonymously.
 They reaffirmed that Dr. Nataros’ case is emblematic of a deeply entrenched culture of abuse and intimidation at McGill affiliated hospitals.

-One doctor, who graduated from the McGill medical program in 2008 and is currently stationed at the Ottawa General Hospital, said when she was on call at St. Mary’s she frequently saw patients mistreated but was afraid to report the incidents because she feared how her professors would respond.
+One doctor who graduated from the McGill medical program in 2008 and is currently stationed at the Ottawa General Hospital, said when she was on call at St. Mary’s she frequently saw patients mistreated but was afraid to report the incidents.
 “I’m still trying to figure out why I had such a hard time speaking up,” said the doctor.
 “I think it was because I was scared of them.
 I was scared that I was going to be failed.
 It was an unsaid thing.”
 The intimidating atmosphere and late-night shifts with an understaffed workforce would eventually prompt her to take sick leave twice for clinical depression.
 “I think it was the combination of being scared that I would kill [one of the patients] and the constant intimidation during the day, I just couldn’t take it anymore,” she said.

 Another recent McGill graduate told The Dominion that her fellow medical students were mistreated by senior doctors.
 “I have many colleagues who had negative experiences at McGill, much like Alex [Nataros], and it doesn't surprise me that this negative environment led to medical errors,” she said.
 A recent graduate of the McGill nursing program said verbal abuse from supervisors prompted a number of nurses to switch career paths.
 “Many ended up doing research or other things like administration because they felt the hospital wasn’t a healthy environment,” he said.